leoaraujogomes/leoaraujogomes/README.md

 ## Hello there!

-- 🔭 I’m currently working at EQUALS.
-- 🌱 Learning React Native, Angular and NodeJS.
+- 🌱 Learning React, Angular and NodeJS.

  <div>
   <a href="https://github.com/leoaraujogomes">